 3.2 Repellent test of all biological repellents prepared against the selected mosquito species.

 Among the four different plants based repellents, lemon grass (Cymbopogon citratus) and khoiju (Isodon ternifolius) leaves were found strong and effective repellence to mosquito.
-Lemon grass with 70% of mosquito repellence in first 10 minutes and 83.3% in 60 minutes.
-While khoiju coils showed effective range from 70% to 80% of strong, consistent repellence and knockdown activity.
-Coils of pomelo peel were another good efficient burning coil, its repellence ranges from 66.6% -76.6%.
-Coil of eucalyptus depicted moderate effect on mosquito repellence range from 60% to 66.6%.
+Lemon grass with 70% of mosquito repellence in first 10 minutes and 83.3% in 60 minuteswhile khoiju coils showed effective range from 70% to 80% of strong, consistent repellence and knockdown activity.
+Coils of pomelo peel were another good efficient burning coil, its repellence ranged from 66.6% -76.6%.
+Coil of eucalyptus depicted moderate effect on mosquito repellence ranged from 60% to 66.6%.
 The repellent rate of the combined botanical coil showed highest repellence of 60% to 86% highlighting a combined synergistic effect of all plants.
 The positive control using synthetic coil show higher efficacy in all the time intervals ranging from 63.3% to 76.6 % ( 10-60 minutes) with a strong knockdown effect and mortality rate of 93.33% after 24 hours of observation.
 While the negative control chamber showed 0% response to all the intervals validating the reliability of the experiment with no external interferences.
 The mortality rate of combined coil showed highest mortality rate of 46.6% among botanical coils following next by coil made from khoiju (Isodon ternifolius) with 36.6 %.
 But synthetic coil caused almost complete mortality rate of 93.3% (Table 2), concluding that the prepared coils and agarbatti were more repellent than mortality or lethality of mosquitoes.
-With increase of exposure time, the repellence and knockdown of all plant-based coils gradually increased.
+With increase of exposure time, the repellence and knockdown of all plant-based coils gradually increased

 Table2: Mortality test of different coils after twenty-four hour of observations.